Home Home

 La Grenouille This is a version of La Grenouille held by the Centre National Due Jeu in Beoulogne-Billancourt, Paris.
 By kind permission of Bruce Whitehill, the big game hunter.

 In Portugal the game is called Jogo do Sapo [toad game], in France it is known as La Grenouille [the frog] and in Spain, The Basque country and Catalonia - La Rana [the frog].
 It is also popular in South America where it is called Sapo [toad].
-Linguists will observe that these names mean "Frog" or "Toad" game.
-The reason for this is that the common feature for all these games is that the most difficult hole is in the shape of an ornate frog or toad in the centre.
+The reason for the frog / toad name, is that the common feature for all these games is that the most difficult hole is in the shape of an ornate frog or toad in the centre.

 The number of holes, obstacles, size, design of table and the rules all vary from region to region.
 A popular feature is for the two holes either side of the Toad/Frog to have spinners.
 Sometimes a pair of holes further back are filled with a trapdoor that swings down if a coin lands on it.